 The Cafe con Piernas shows in a way of this issue.
 But when I spoke to men in Chile, they defended how this is part of their culture.
 In a Cafe Con Piernas, ladies serve coffee while they wear very little clothes.
 They conveniently walk on a kind of stage, so the patrons have a better view.
 Many business meetings are held in these places.
 It’s definitely something that I’ll investigate a bit further when I next visit Santiago de Chile again.

 Friends and digital nomads

-Being a digital nomad (or location independent entrepreneur, so you prefer) sometimes can be a lonely existence.
+Being a digital nomad (or location-independent entrepreneur, so you prefer) sometimes can be a lonely existence.
 When I was traveling in South America, a couple of friends who migrated from NY to Santiago, extended their invitation to stay in their house for a few days.
 Happy to see them back, and delighted to hang out with friendly faces.
 The local Carmenere wine and the excellent meat Marco had on the barbecue made it one of the better moments of the 2016 journey!

 Mote Con Huesillo

 When I was walking in the city for a day, at the advice of my friends, I stopped at one of the many street vendors.
 Curious about what the drink was they sold.
 The Chileans call it Mote Con Huesilllo.
 They make the drink from peaches.
 They cook and sweetened the drink.
-When serving, they add wheat to the drink, that actually can serve as a good afternoon snack.
+When serving, they add wheat to the drink, which actually can serve as a good afternoon snack.
 When you visit Santiago de Chile, worth a try.
-Now making sure we don’t see them being sold with plastic straws, and with a plastic spoon, and I’ll be happy to have some more.
+Now make sure we don’t see them being sold with plastic straws, and with a plastic spoon, and I’ll be happy to have some more.